smdocs/tech-notes/DistributedSystems-questions.md

   - Have you profiled the system?
 Is it possible to profile in situ?
   - Are there opportunities for parallelization?
   - Can you load test the system?
 How do you catch performance regressions?

+### Caching
+  - What's your invalidation policy?
+  - Do you know where your writes are?
+  - What cache-hit rate does your system require to stay up?